Colonial Penn $9.95 Life Insurance Review (2025 Update)

 Most seniors qualify for better final expense policies — even with health conditions like:

-When you work with an independent agent, they can compare policies from dozens of top-rated carriers — often with first-day coverage and better rates.
+When you work with a reputable and seasoned independent agent, they will compare policies from dozens of top-rated carriers — often with first-day coverage and better rates.
+They don’t play word games either.
+You are quoted a rate for the amount of insurance protection you’d like have.
+No sneaky “unit pricing” or $9.95 bait and switch tactics.

-- No exams and just a few health questions
+• No exams and just a few health questions (important tip – this is how you get better rates)

 Final Verdict